SoaresLance10/CS50s-Introduction-to-Artificial-Intelligence-with-Python/README.md

 | 6. | Neural Networks | Quiz5 |
 | 7. | Language | Quiz6 |

-###  The course also had a total of 7 Projects to be submitted to pass the course.
+###  The Course also had a total of 7 Projects to be submitted to pass the course.
 These were:
 1. **Project 0**: Degrees and Tic-Tac-Toe
 2. **Project 1**: Knights and Minesweeper
 3. **Project 2**: PageRank and Heredity